RUG-at-HDSI/rug-at-hdsi.org/_upcoming_events/2022_10_27_using_rstan_for_bayesian_stats.md

 event_date: "October 27th, 2022"
 time: "5-6 PM ET"
 layout: single
-poster_png: "/assets/images/2022_10_27_stan.png"
+poster_png: "/assets/images/2022_10_27_RStan.png"
 blurb: |
   Join us to learn about how you can use RStan to perform Bayesian statistics in R!
 This talk will provide an introduction to what Bayesian statistics and RStan are and how you can get started using them.
-Fayette will introduce how to write a Stan program and describe the workflow using Stan as well as go over some example Stan models.
+Fayette Klaassen will introduce how to write a Stan program and describe the workflow using Stan as well as go over some example Stan models.
 Finally, we'll go over some common troubleshooting tips and examples in practice.
 registration_link: https://harvard.zoom.us/meeting/register/tJErdOmsqT4uH9IkoWLuuCqGA8sKdvutg4Yd
 ---